RhizomeDB/dbsp-notes/README.md

 # Abstract

-This document describes Pomo Flow, a dataflow runtime for PomoDB.
+This document describes PomoFlow, a dataflow runtime for PomoDB.
 This design is especially suited for incrementalizing programs to efficiently compute over deltas to the input EDB.

 # 1. Introduction